FloareDor/Barebones-BlockChain/README.md

 # BlockChain
-A basic work in progress blockchain implementation from the groundup.
+A basic work-in-progress blockchain implementation from the groundup.